Get Better at Math: Solving Math Problems Quick and Easy

 5. Distraction-Free Environment

 The lesser the distractions, the easier it will be for you to understand the concepts clearly.
-The environment that you are studying in, can easily be a determining factor when it comes to complex problem-solving.

 Having said that, light music in the background can actually aid in doing math.
 As we said, it is not necessary that math has to be boring.